 Isopropyl Alcohol (a.k.a.
 Isopropanol, 2-Propanol) is a colorless and flammable liquid with a strong odor.
-Isopropyl alcohol was one of the first petrochemical products to be manufactured - it has been produced since 1920.
+Isopropyl alcohol was among the first petrochemical products to be industrially manufactured - it has been produced since 1920.
 At this time, Isopropanol was generated through the indirect hydration of propylene, a process that uses sulfuric acid to react with propylene and generate a compound that will react with water to produce Isopropanol.
 Today, it is one of the most produced lower alcohols (C1 to C5 alcohols), the third in commercial production, behind methanol and ethanol.

 You can find below reports focused on Isopropyl Alcohol production processes currently offered by Intratec.
 If none of the off-the-shelf reports listed below fits your needs, you can request a bespoke report tailored to your needs, for as low as USD 2,900!